Table of contents

 I remember accompanying Val Schier when she was providing some money from her Mayoral Fund to the special education unit at Woree High School.
 The funds would enable some of the children with disabilities to go away on a trip.
 It was a lovely gesture, and certainly meant a lot to me at the time.

-I honestly believe that if Val had been more transparent, allowing people to see the caring person she was, and acted in a less aloof manner, she would have made real ‘connections’ with a lot more people.
+I honestly believe that if Val had been more transparent, allowing people to see the caring person she was, and acted in a less formal manner, she would have made real ‘connections’ with a lot more people.

 Tom Pyne Farewell